SteveGrehl/xlum-python/docs/GITHUB.md

 $ conda env create --prefix ./env --file environment.yml; conda activate ./env
 ```

-Conda is however optional, but highly recommended.
+The installation of Conda is optional, but highly recommended.

-### Adding jupyter support  (optional)
+### Adding Jupyter support  (optional)

-The Jupyter Notebook is a web-based interactive computing platform.
+The [Jupyter](https://jupyter.org) Notebook is a web-based interactive computing platform.
 The notebook combines live code, equations, narrative text, visualizations and many more.
 More information can be found on https://jupyter.org/.

 ```console